paolodesiati/paolodesiati.github.io/content/publication/abbasi-2025-12-yrs-anisotropy/index.md

   to previous findings.

 # Summary.
 An optional shortened abstract.
-summary: Measurement of the cosmic-ray anisotropy with twelve years of IceCube muon data from 2011 to 2023.
+summary: The latest measurement of cosmic-ray anisotropy is based on twelve years of IceCube muon data collected from 2011 to 2023 by teams from UW-Madison, Mercer University, and Loyola University Chicago.

 tags:
 - Cosmic-ray anisotropy